TMSCN/Computational_Chemistry_Utils/Scale_Factor_Generator/__readme__.md

 ### How to use the Scale_Generator.py?
 1. `Python 3` is required.
 Then, make sure package `Scipy` is installed (Versions later than 1.8.1 are recommended).
 If not, you can use `pip` to download it in the terminal.
 2. Download the `Scale_Generator.py` and choose an rar file`*__output_XX.rar` with Gaussian16 output files `*.log` from test sets.
-DFT functional and basis sets are labelled, and the number at the end of filename is the amount of molecules in test sets.
+QC method and basis sets are labelled, and the number at the end of filename is the amount of molecules in test sets.
 3. Extract the downloaded rar file in a directory with `Scale_Generator.py`.
 4. Run `Scale_Generator.py`, and a `scaleRes.out` file will be generated.
 The calculated harmonic frequency scale factors are at the end of the `scaleRes.out`.
 If error occurs from `scipy.minimize`, please modify the value of `guess` and rerun.
 Note: Temporarily, this program only support output files (__`*.log`__) from `Gaussian`.
 Other QC softwares are not supported.